Michael L. Igoe

-Michael Lambert Igoe (April 16, 1885 – August 21, 1967) was a 20th-century American politician who served as a United States representative from Illinois, an Illinois state representative, a United States District Attorney for the Northern District of Illinois, and a United States district judge of the Northern District of Illinois.
+Michael Lambert Igoe (April 16, 1885 – August 21, 1967) was a 20th-century American politician who served as a United States representative from Illinois, an Illinois state representative, a United States attorney for the Northern District of Illinois, and a United States district judge of the Northern District of Illinois.

 Education and career

 Born in Saint Paul, Minnesota, Igoe was educated in the parochial schools and De La Salle Institute in Chicago, Illinois.
 He received a Bachelor of Laws from Georgetown Law in Washington, D.C., in 1908.

 Legal career

 He was admitted to the bar the same year and commenced practice in Chicago from 1908 to 1939.
 He was Chief Assistant United States Attorney of the Northern District of Illinois from 1915 to 1917.
 He was a member of the board of South Park Commissioners from 1924 to 1932.

 Political career

 Igoe was a member of the Illinois House of Representatives from 1913 to 1930.
 He was a delegate to the Democratic National Convention in 1928 and a member of the Democratic National Committee from 1930 to 1932.

 Igoe sought the Democratic nomination for Governor of Illinois in 1932, but was defeated by Henry Horner.

 In 1920 he ran for Cook County state's attorney, winning the Democratic primary against incumbent Maclay Hoyne, but losing the general election to Republican nominee Robert E. Crowe.